ICE is at airports during the travel chaos: What agents are and aren’t doing

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ryan Young, Ed Lavandera, Leigh Waldman, Joel Williams, Aaron Cooper, Sabrina Castro, Priscilla Alvarez, Kit Maher, Taylor Romine and Alexandra Skores contributed to this report.
+CNN’s Leigh Waldman, Joel Williams, Aaron Cooper, Sabrina Castro, Priscilla Alvarez, Kit Maher, Taylor Romine and Alexandra Skores contributed to this report.